+Your local Jobcentre Plus can arrange an interview with a work coach.
 This person is specially trained to help disabled people find suitable jobs.
-Find your nearest job centre.

 Employers who use the scheme take a positive approach to disability and offer interviews to all disabled applicants who meet the minimum job criteria.

-Look out for the 2 ticks symbol on websites and job application forms.
+Look out for the Disability Confident logo on websites and job application forms.

 Government support for disabled workers

-There are 2 government schemes to help you find suitable work:
+There are government schemes to help you find and move into suitable work.

 Access to Work